 - Select a training module from the list and take the training on your own time

-- To get a certificate email firstname.lastname@example.org to get access to an online exam.
+- To get a certificate email firstname.lastname@example.org to get access to a short quiz online

-- It’s free and flexible: Take the courses you want, when you want in this online learning program.
+- Free and flexible: Take the courses you want, when you want in this online learning program.

-- It’s credible: Learn the latest science and evidence from IPM School experts to improve your awareness and understanding of Integrated Pest Management and how it applies to you profession.
+- Scientifically proven: Learn the latest science and trends from IPM School experts to improve your understanding of Integrated Pest Management and how to use it in your job.

-- It’s practical: See real-life examples and pictures of schools using IPM in schools and get access to resources that help address any issues affecting your school.
+- Practical: See real-life examples and pictures of schools using IPM and get access to resources and templates for IPM plans, policies and more.

 Who should take the training?

-Stop School Pests IPM training for schools is a training package aimed at K-12 school professionals who are involved in the environmental health of schools.Specialized training is available for the following groups:
+Stop School Pests IPM training for schools was created for K-12 school professionals who are involved in the environmental health of their schools.Specialized training is available for the following groups: